killxin/ics/README.md

 codes about icslabs

-created by a student from NUJ
+created by a student from NJU